 Fresh fruits and vegetables have for a long time been known to have several benefits to human health.
 When you think of celery, a tuna salad or Mirepoix soup addition comes to mind.
 Different individuals consume celery in many ways, for instance; in soups and vegetable trays, and it’s no surprise then that the gains/benefits of celery juice are incredible.However, the old plain celery has found another use: juicing.
 Celery juice has been termed as a magic potion.
 From toxic detox and improving gut health to health restoration, celery juice has numerous benefits to the body.
 And many people are going crazy over celery juice nutrition phenomenon.
 In this post, you are going to read about the myths, celery juice benefits and side effects.
-I will also share some recipes and you will learn how to make celery juice with or without a blender or home or commercial juicer for heavy duty juicing.
+I will also share some amazing juice recipes and you will learn how to make celery juice with or without a blender or home or a heavy duty commercial juice extractor for heavy duty juicing.

 Celery is a crunchy, moderately salty, sometimes sweet vegetable that is rich in water.
 It’s used in soups, stir-fry, salads, as well as smoothies for its flavor and texture.
 Celery stalks are high in nutrients including B vitamins, calcium, beta-carotene, iron, vitamins K, C, A, magnesium, phosphorous, manganese, potassium, and phytonutrients.